-- On March 17, 2003, the FDIC, the OTS, the OCC, and the Federal Reserve issued Interagency Policy Statement on the Internal Audit Function and Its Outsourcing.22 This policy statement reflects the passage of the Sarbanes-Oxley Act and prohibits an external auditor from providing internal audit services during the same period for which the external auditor expresses an opinion on the financial statements.
-This prohibition applies to banks, savings associations, and their holding companies that - have a class of securities registered with either the SEC or the respective savings association agency under Section 12 of the 1934 Act or are required to file reports with the SEC under Section 15(d) of that act (commonly referred to as public companies) and, therefore, required to have an external audit. - are savings associations and banks with assets of \$500 million or more that are subject to the FDIC's external audit and reporting requirements under Part 363. - are savings associations and savings association holding companies that are required to have an external audit by their respective primary federal regulator pursuant to 12 CFR 162 (OCC), 12 CFR 238.5 (Federal Reserve), or Subpart R to 12 CFR 390 (FDIC).
+- have a class of securities registered with either the SEC or the respective savings association agency under Section 12 of the 1934 Act or are required to file reports with the SEC under Section 15(d) of that act (commonly referred to as public companies) and, therefore, required to have an external audit. - are savings associations and banks with assets of \$500 million or more that are subject to the FDIC's external audit and reporting requirements under Part 363. - are savings associations and savings association holding companies that are required to have an external audit by their respective primary federal regulator pursuant to 12 CFR 162 (OCC), 12 CFR 238.5 (Federal Reserve), or Subpart R to 12 CFR 390 (FDIC).

-For all other banks, savings associations, and their holding companies that have external audits of their financial statements but are not mandated to do so, the policy encourages such organizations to follow the internal audit outsourcing prohibition in Section 201 of the Sarbanes-Oxley Act when the SEC's regulations implementing this prohibition take effect.
+For all other banks, savings associations, and their holding companies that have external audits of their financial statements but are not mandated to do so, the policy encourages such organizations to follow the internal audit outcourcing prohibition in Section 201 of the Sarbanes-Oxley Act, when the SEC's regulations implementing this prohibition to be effect.

-On March 5, 2003, the FDIC issued FIL-17-2003, Corporate Governance, Audits, and Reporting Requirements, and the Federal Reserve, the OCC, and the OTS, in May 2003, issued Statement on Application of Recent Corporate Governance Initiatives to Non-Public Banking Organizations.
-This letter and statement require or recommend that certain nonpublic financial institutions comply with certain sections of the Sarbanes-Oxley Act.
+On March 5, 2003, the FDIC issued FIL-17-2003, Corporate Governance, Audits, and Reporting Requirements; in May 2003, the Federal Reserve, the OCC, and the OTS issued Statement on Application of Recent Corporate Governance Initiatives to Non-Public Banking Organizations.
+These documents require or recommend that certain non-public financial institutions comply with certain sections of the Sarbanes-Oxley Act.
 Familiarity with this guidance is recommended for external auditors.